You want more sales, right?

 Improve Your Load Speed

 Did you know that around 40% of people will abandon a site that takes more than 3 seconds to load?
 Our attention spans are shorter than ever, and if your site doesn’t capture it quickly enough then your customers will go elsewhere.
 If you think this might be an issue for you, check your bounce rate and see how many people are leaving your website very quickly.
-Increasing your page load speed keeps people on your website, dramatically increasing their chances of buying!
+Increasing your page load speed (and therefore the load time) keeps people on your website, dramatically increasing their chances of buying from you!

 Abandoned Cart Emails